 - Watch your children as they participate in sensory activities, especially those that stimulate the vestibular system.
 If your children appear to react adversely, i.e. become nauseous or more “revved up” than usual, end the activity and provide a quiet, calming activity for your child instead.

 - These activities are geared toward children.
 Once children reach adolescence, they tend to prefer sensory input in the form of activities that are more appropriate for their ages, such as sporting activities, cooking, crafts, and other tasks.
-Normal movement based or hands-on activities help adolescents to “fine tune” their sensory systems, so encourage your teenagers to participate in any of these types of activities that they enjoy.
+Normal movement-based or hands-on activities help adolescents to “fine-tune” their sensory systems, so encourage your teenagers to participate in any of these types of activities they enjoy.

 Resources for Parents

 If you would like more information on how you can help your child develop sensory processing skills or compensate for sensory sensitivities, the following resources can help:

 21 Sensory Toys to Help Your Child’s Development – our resource for 21 toys you can add to your home to help your child’s sensory development.

 OT Mom Learning Activities – This website, developed and updated by an occupational therapist who now homeschools her own children, provides many different activity ideas for developing sensory processing skills.

 Raising a Sensory Smart Child – This website offers information from and complementary to the book Raising a Sensory Smart Child: The Definitive Handbook for Helping Your Child with Sensory Processing Issues by Lindsay Biel and Nancy Peske.